$25 general; $20 OMCA Members

 Join Sergio De La Torre and Chris Treggiari in a discussion and onsite demonstration of the Sanctuary City Project, where they document stories of migration, relocation, identity, and citizenship through their mobile print cart.

-Witness a powerful dance performance by Kristin Damrow, inspired by Brutalist architecture and OMCA’s Brutalist building.
-Following the performance, Damrow will share more about her practice and her project, Impact.
+Witness a powerful dance performance by Kristin Damrow, inspired by Brutalist architecture and OMCA’s Brutalist building, her work proposes the audience to reflect on their place in community and how as humans we adapt to environmental change.
+Following the performance, Damrow will share more about her practice and her projects, Impact and Acclimate.

 Hear from interdisciplinary artist Szu-Han Ho in a presentation about Migrant Songs, a project combining choral performance, experimental visuals, sound, and interviews with migrants from the Tiwa Territory.
 Learn about her activism at the ICE Headquarters in Albuquerque, New Mexico, and the Tornillo Texas Port of Entry.